John McLaughlin (artist): Painting career

 McLaughlin's first solo exhibition was in 1952 at the Felix Landau Gallery in Los Angeles.
 He also showed with André Emmerich in New York and Zurich.
 His many other museum solo exhibition venues included the Pasadena Art Museum, Corcoran Gallery, La Jolla Museum of Contemporary Art, and Whitney Museum of American Art.
 His work was also included in numerous group exhibitions, including the landmark "Four Abstract Classicists" exhibit at the Los Angeles County Museum of Art.
 This show, also featuring the work of Karl Benjamin, Lorser Feitelson, and Frederick Hammersley, was organized by Jules Langsner who, along with Peter Selz, coined the term "hard-edge painting" to describe the work of these four abstract artists.
 Langsner wrote: "Deliberately neutral in character, John McLaughlin's forms might be described as anonymous.
 Essentially color serves him as a means of defining and regulating a form's relative importance in the composition.
 Each painting represents the outcome of a process of refinement."

 A touring exhibition "Birth of the Cool: California Art, Design and Culture at Midcentury" featured the abstract classicists.
-New York Times art critic Ken Johnson wrote in his 2008 review of the show at the Addison Gallery of American Art: "Mr. McLaughlin's grid-based paintings exude a greater formal austerity [than Benjamin's].
+The New York Times art critic Ken Johnson wrote in his 2008 review of the show at the Addison Gallery of American Art: "Mr. McLaughlin's grid-based paintings exude a greater formal austerity [than Benjamin's].
 They are composed of smooth, flat rectangles of black, white, off-white and gray with blocks of color strategically inserted here and there.
 Inspired by Asian art and Zen Buddhism, they have a monastic air about them, but they are suave and materially sensuous too."

 Life magazine published a special issue in 1962 on the state of California.
 It highlighted five renowned artists, including John McLaughlin.
 (The others were Stanton Macdonald-Wright, Robert Irwin, Billy Al Bengston, and Roger Kuntz.)

 McLaughlin died on March 22, 1976, in Dana Point at the age of 77.

 In 1963, the Pasadena Art Museum (now the Norton Simon Museum) exhibited McLaughlin's first major museum retrospective curated by the legendary Walter Hopps.
 In 1968, the Corcoran Gallery of Art exhibited McLaughlin's second major museum retrospective curated by James Harithas.
 In 1975, the Laguna Art Museum held McLaughlin's second museum retrospective.